Jan Steen works research

 The paintings have been examined using a range of advanced techniques.
 In the Shell Technology Centre in Amsterdam pigment samples of 40 paintings were analysed using SEM-EDX, a scanning electron microscope with energy dispersing X-rays.
 This enables researchers to ascertain the chemical elements contained in the pigments and in which concentrations they are present.

 Sabrina Meloni (conservator) and Ariane van Suchtelen (curator) of the Mauritshuis talk about the beginning of their research into Jan Steen's body of work.

 Mauritshuis Rediscovers Jan Steen PaintingThe Mocking of Samson, a painting in the collection of the Royal Museum of Fine Arts Antwerp (KMSKA), has been reattributed to Jan Steen.
 After extensive research, specialists from the Mauritshuis have concluded that the painting -long thought to have been an eighteenth-century copy after Jan Steen- is by the master himself.
 Its style of painting, technique and subject matter are entirely in keeping with Steen’s oeuvre.

 The painting has undergone technical examination at the Mauritshuis in collaboration with Shell and conservation treatment by conservators from the museum.
-The newly restored and rediscovered Steen from Antwerp will feature as one of the highlights of the upcoming exhibition Jan Steen’s Histories, on at the Mauritshuis from 15 February.
+The newly restored and rediscovered Steen from Antwerp was featured as one of the highlights of the past exhibition Jan Steen’s Histories, at the Mauritshuis.